My Ideal LiteSpeed Cache Settings for WordPress Websites

 Final Thoughts

-Thank you so much for reading through my ideal LiteSpeed Cache settings for websites designed with Elementor.
+Thank you for reading through my ideal LiteSpeed Cache settings for WordPress websites.
 If you followed my guide all the way through, I hope your website performs just as well as mine.
 I also hope you have similar performance test scores to verify the improvements.

-Having the same backend setup and services involves fully implementing Elementor to design your entire website.
-This involves investing in Elementor Pro, using the Hello Theme, and creating all aspects of your website.
+Having the same backend setup and services involves fully implementing Elementor or Kadence WP to design your entire website.
+This involves investing in the plan that offers the most features and using its theme to the fullest extent to help create all aspects of your website.
 This way, you are not limited to design potential and loading resources you do not intend to use.

-Finally, consider implementing Perfmatters to improve your website optimization even further.
+Finally, if you use a lot of third-party scripts and code on your website, consider implementing Perfmatters to improve your website optimization even further.
 If these settings worked for you and your website, comment with your feedback.
 Also, if you have any further questions or concerns, message me.

 You will receive email notifications on new posts and all other updates.